Mathics3/mathics-development-guide/docs/installing.rst

 -----------------

-If you have the appropriate OS dependant packages installed, and want to install everything in one shot, try::
+If you have the appropriate OS-dependent packages installed, and want to install everything in one shot, try::

        $ pip install Mathics-omnibus[full]